Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.35
+- Fixed the broken engineer auction house in Dalaran.
+- Added a new option to Core > Monitor > Player > Health/Power: "Continuous output start at".
+Possible values are "Never" and 0-10.
+The default is never.
+The continuous output starts if the health/mana is equal/below the value.
+The old "Continuous output" Yes/No option was removed, as it is not longer required with this change.
+If you had "Continuous output" enabled, you need to set up that again via the new "Continuous output start at".
+- Added a new section "Cooldowns" to the bottom of the overview page with all spells from your spellbook that are currently on cooldown and their remaining cooldown.

 ## Changes in Sku r31.34
 - Added Shaman totem sets to Core > Action bars.
 There are 3 sets, with 4 totem buttons each.
 - Added the set number to all totem button key bindings under Core > Game Key Binds, for clarification.